 Appreciating works of art is supposed to be a pleasurable activity.
 But this pleasure is reserved for what we call 'contemporary' art.
-It involves an incessant, sometimes tiresome, thinking under the pressure of judgement: Do I like this work or not?
+It involves an incessant, sometimes tedious, thinking under the pressure of judgement: Do I like this work or not?
 Do I value it or not?
 Should I tell others that this work is great or not?
 We restlessly feel, look, listen, observe, question, analyse, and judge works of art, in the light of our experiences, knowledge and emotions, and in reference to the opinions of others.
 This obsession with judgement is particularly evident in modern and contemporary art, the quality of which is based on the invention of 'new' meanings and stories through individual effort.
 Art in contemporary time has moved away from the predominantly religious art of the past, where meanings and stories were given collectively.
 The act of appreciating art in our time no longer takes place in the comfort of faith or sensual pleasure, but rather serves us as a diorama of judgement, demonstrating how a certain opinion is formulated, exercised and contributes to the creation of value systems in the cultural, intellectual and economic spheres.
-Especially since post-structuralism and deconstruction have taken over the Western intellectual and artistic climate, we have tended to claim that judgement is not a gift of human perception unique to each individual, but an amalgam of perceptual cannons, stereotypes and discourses that are culturally, socially and politically manipulated.
+Especially since poststructuralism and deconstruction have taken over the Western intellectual and artistic climate, we like to claim that judgement is not a gift of human perception unique to each individual, but an amalgam of perceptual cannons, stereotypes and discourses that are culturally, socially and politically manipulated.
 There is not much left for a subjective agency in our feelings and tastes.
-How we think and how we feel is largely dependent on the cultural and social contexts.
+How we think and how we feel largely depends on the cultural and social contexts.
 Art is increasingly being dispersed in the discourse of power relations, and the idea of aesthetic experience is dismantled into an exercise of critical thinking.

-The recent trend in critical thinking (which in contemporary art owes much to French post-structuralist and deconstructivist philosophers) is essentially designed to assert that the personal is the social, and vice versa.
+The recent trend in critical thinking (which in contemporary art owes much to French poststructuralist and deconstructivist philosophers) is essentially designed to assert that the personal is the social, and vice versa.
 The idea is to show how power intervenes in every nook and cranny of our lives, thinking and behaviour, and how the nature of power has transformed into a ubiquitous exercise in everyday life.
-Artists, curators, art critics, and art historians, all strive to furnish art an activism look, exploring its virtue in an application of discourses of political correctness and identity politics - colonialism, racism, immigration, indigenous rights, animal rights, eco-justice, antisexism, LGBTQ+ and so on (which seems to be a return of a collective belief).
-Art increasingly appears as a practice of representing/performing and provoking social issues without taking particular ideological positions (this reminds me of the early 20th century avant-garde figures typical of André Breton, whose attempt to coincide art and politics largely stranded.
-Breton was too political to be an artist and too artistic to be a politician).
+Artists, curators, art critics, and art historians, all strive to give art an activist face, exploring its virtue in an application of discourses of political correctness and identity politics - colonialism, racism, immigration, indigenous rights, animal rights, eco-justice, antisexism, LGBTQ+ and so on (which seems to be a return of a collective belief).
+Art increasingly appears as a practice of representing/performing and provoking social issues.
 Especially since the 1960s, when Conceptual Art and Performance/Body Art began to conquer the Western art world, followed by Relational Art in the 1980s, political correctness has become one of the essential aesthetic categories, whose mission is to cultivate tolerance and understanding of the vulnerable 'I' and the 'other'.
-Art is responsible for a society: Artists appear as quasi-social scientists/activists, materialising and theorising their emotional, aesthetic and ideological/non-ideological response to what is happening in the societies in which they live.
+Art is responsible for a society: Artists appear as social scientists/activists, materialising and theorising their emotional, aesthetic and ideological/non-ideological response to what is happening in the societies in which they live.